 SEVIS is a U.S. government database that allows schools and federal immigration agencies to exchange data on the status of international students.
-Information is transmitted electronically throughout an F-1 student’s academic career in the U.S. The SEVIS program is funded in part by your SEVIS fee ($200 for F-1 students) to the Department of Homeland Security.
+Information is transmitted electronically throughout an F-1 student’s academic career in the U.S. The SEVIS program is funded in part by your SEVIS fee, the I-901 receipt ($200 for F-1 students) to the Department of Homeland Security.
 An electronic record is created in SEVIS for you after you are admitted and confirm enrollment at King’s College.
 This allows King’s College to issue an I-20 form, which you need to gain F-1 status.
 When you apply for a student visa and arrive at a U.S. port of entry, the consular officer or immigration official may consult SEVIS in addition to your supporting documents to verify eligibility for F-1 status.
 King’s College will continue to provide electronic reports throughout your academic career, noting information such as registration, address changes, academic program changes, degree completion and immigration status violations.

 It is important to understand the F-1 immigration regulations in order to maintain status while you are in the U.S. It is your responsibility to understand and comply with the terms of your immigration status during your stay in the United States.
 A violation of the immigration regulations (for example, failure to maintain a full-time credit load or unauthorized employment) could jeopardize your F-1 status and legal stay in the U.S. Review this information carefully and contact the Office of International Recruitment or the International Student Advisor if you have questions.

 - Events That Require You to Update Your I-20

 - Travel: Returning to the U.S. After a Temporary Absence

 - Dependents (Spouse and Children)

 - Change of Address

 - Loss of F-1 Status